 Difference: Treatment Areas

 Many different areas of the body can benefit from both Botox and dermal fillers.
-“Botox is commonly placed in the forehead, crows feet and frown lines, and can also be used to treat medical conditions such as chronic migraines and hyperhidrosis,” adds Dr. Chambers.
-“Fillers are versatile as well and can be used to replace lost volume in the cheeks, lips, and temples, or as a treatment for acne scars, helping to improve skin texture and appearance.”
+“Botox is commonly placed in the forehead, crow’s feet, and frown lines, and can also be used to treat medical conditions such as chronic migraines, TMJ pain, and hyperhidrosis,” adds Dr. Dietrich.
+“Fillers are versatile as well and can be used to replace lost volume in the cheeks, lips, jawline, perioral lines, and temples, or as a treatment for acne scars, helping to improve skin texture and appearance.”

 Botox and dermal fillers are both useful treatments for aesthetic and cosmetic concerns, but which treatment is best for you?
-As Dr. Chambers states,
+As Dr. Dietrich states,